 Frequently Asked Questions

-The information below is for the current 2023-2024 academic year.
-For students who are applying for an undergraduate program in 2024-2025, we have a separate Frequently Asked Questions (FAQ) page to address questions for prospective students.
+For students who are applying for undergraduate enrollment in 2024-2025, we have a separate Frequently Asked Questions (FAQ) page to address questions for prospective students.

 Your questions are very important to us.
 If you have a question that is not addressed below, please email our office at finaid@lmu.edu or call us at 310-338-2753.